SwingbyProtocol/node-installer/README.md

 To enable swap memory, set up your configuration and restart your instance according to this document. https://docs.docker.com/engine/install/linux-postinstall/#your-kernel-does-not-support-cgroup-swap-limit-capabilities

-Note: `ufw` should be disabled to running to install Swingby node.
+Note: `ufw` should be disabled for running Swingby node.

 ## Getting Started
 ```